How to Become a Licensed Professional Counselor in Kansas

-Your supervisor will need to be a LCPC.
-If you cannot be supervised by a LCPC, you can be supervised by another professional; clinical social worker, licensed psychologist, family and marriage therapist, or a clinical psychotherapist.
+Your supervisor will need to be an LCPC.
+If you cannot be supervised by an LCPC, you can be supervised by another professional; clinical social worker, licensed psychologist, family and marriage therapist, or a clinical psychotherapist.

 If you hold a Master’s Degree, you are required to have 4,000 supervised experience hours.A number of hours that must be direct, face-to-face contact with the client is 1,500 hours.
 The clinical supervision must meet the requirement of 150 hours.
 For every 15 hours of any client contact, you will need an hour of clinical supervision.

 You are required to have 50 hours of individual supervision.
 The extra 100 hours can be done in a group or individually.
 Each month, it is required to have to clinical supervision sessions.
 Every month, an individual session is needed at least once.

-What are the Examination Requirements for Becoming a Counselor in Kansas?
+What Are the Examination Requirements to Become a Counselor in Kansas?

 The licensing examination in Kansas will be taken through National Board for Certified Counselors.
 There are different exams you will be considered to take depending on the type of license and the level you are trying to obtain.
-The National Counselor Exam is the exam you will need for the LPC level.
+The National Counselor Exam is the exam you will need to advance to the LPC level.
 The National Clinical Mental Health Counselor Examination is the exam you will need for the LCPC license.
 Either exam that you decide to take, you should try to receive approval five weeks prior to when you would like to take the exam.

 Counseling Career Outlook In Kansas

 The Bureau of Labor Statistics reports that substance abuse, mental health, and behavioral disorder counselors in Kansas have a median annual salary of $42,480.
 The hourly wage is $20.42 per hour.
 Any annual salary or wages can change depending on the types of licensure and the type of counseling practiced.
 For example, the highest-earning 10% of substance abuse, mental health, and behavioral disorder counselors in the state make upwards of $72,180.